-If you're like our clients, you may have been advised to take the optimal director’s salary of less than £8,632 a year from your company.
+If you're like our clients, you may have been advised to take the optimal director’s salary of less than a certain amount per year from your company.

-- Salaries are a tax-deductable expense: the company saves corporation tax at 19% on gross salary costs.
+- Salaries are a tax-deductible expense: the company saves corporation tax at 19% on gross salary costs.

 - For the remainder of your living expenses, you take a director’s dividend from the company.
 National Insurance doesn’t have to be paid on dividends.

 - Dividend tax payable on your dividend starts at 8.75% - up to 39.35% for dividend earnings over £150K.

-- The remainder of the company’s net earnings are left in the company, as "retained profit".
+- The remainder of the company’s net earnings is left in the company, as "retained profit".
 You don’t pay dividend tax on dividends that aren’t paid out.

 All well and good for tax minimisation.

 But now you want to apply for a mortgage – or a bigger mortgage.

 - As our clients discovered, drawn income in the form of salary plus dividend isn’t going to get you the size of mortgage borrowing you may be looking for.

 - If you’re like them, and you own a company showing good profitability, but you chose to leave profit in the company rather than draw it down, you need a lender who takes a broader view of the ownership of limited company income.

 - But you won’t find them on the high street.

 The conventional view for mortgage affordability is that it should be based only on an individual’s actual earned and taxable income.

 These banks and building societies will consider that income that has not been drawn down from a company, even if solely owned, belongs to the company rather than the individual.

 Fortunately, high-street lenders are no longer the only sources of mortgage finance.

 - Specialist lenders such as private funds, mutuals and the smaller challenger banks take a more flexible, "bespoke" approach to their lending decisions.